Skip to main content

 Point 3

-Maintain logic tested in training.
+Stick to logic already tested in training.

 Execution checklist